 Throughout the year, students experience many co-curricular and whole school activities through their membership in a House.
 This includes a range of sporting, performing arts, fundraising and other events where each House competes for points.
 Students attend House Assemblies to plan and organise these activities.
 At the end of the year, the ‘Papworth Cup’ is awarded to the House with the most points.

 The House Leader has the responsibility of overseeing a particular House.
-Matters of discipline, academic progress and other wellbeing needs are referred to the House Leader by the Homeroom Leader.
+Matters of discipline, academic progress and other wellbeing needs are referred to the House Leader by the Oratory Leader.

-The role of a Homeroom leader is to be a constant mentor and advocate throughout students' time at the College.
+The role of a Oratory Leader is to be a constant mentor and advocate throughout students' time at the College.
 The structure allows: